coderpr0grammer/CtrlHackDelete/README.md

 Game plan:
-- connecting wallet and looking at the apps on the ICP
+- Connecting wallet and looking at the apps on the ICP (accounts)
 - Gofundme for ICP
--
+- Set up ICP transfer to the actual projects
--
+- Dashboard for transactions